IPlague/Programvaruutveckling_Grupp_13/README.md

 3. **Upload to ESP32:**
    - Connect the ESP32 via USB
+   - While connecting, hold down BOOT and RST
+   - Let go of Reset, then immediately afterwards BOOT
    - Click the right arrow (→) icon in the PlatformIO toolbar
    - Or use the shortcut `Ctrl+Alt+U` (Windows/Linux) or `Cmd+Alt+U` (Mac)